 If you are / have ...

+These web pages are for information purposes only.
+The information contained and presented, while based on and obtained from sources we believe to be reliable, is not guaranteed either as to its accuracy or completeness.
+The content of these web pages is solely the work of the author, Laszlo Kramar.
 The views (including any recommendations) expressed on these pages are those of the author alone, and they have not been approved by anybody.
 Neither the information nor any opinion expressed herein constitutes an offer, or an invitation to make an offer, to buy or sell any product discussed or referred to in these web sites.
 These web pages are for educational purposes only and are not intended for use by residents of the United Sates; nor are they intended as an offer or solicitation in any jurisdiction outside of Ontario, Canada.
 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Please read the prospectus before investing.
-Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.
+Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated. |

 (c) Copyright 1997-2006 László Kramár.
 All Rights Reserved.